 Whilst football injuries are fairly common, in some instances they can be caused by the reckless actions of another or by someone else’s negligence.
 This can include, dangerous equipment, failure to ensure AstroTurf is safe for use and failure to ensure a safe environment in which to play football.

-Negligent players and conditions
+Negligent players and unsafe conditions

 We have acted for a client who suffered a fractured ankle when he slipped on a drain cover outside the entrance to a football pitch, and another who suffered a degloving injury to his finger when retrieving a football that had become caught in a sagging net at the side of the pitch.